 - 2 cups spaghetti squash noodles (about 1 small spaghetti squash)

-- Add in chopped kale and cover skillet with lid until kale has cooked own, about 2 minutes.
+- Add in chopped kale and cover skillet with lid until kale has cooked down, about 2 minutes.
 Add in spaghetti squash and stir until noodles are evenly dispersed throughout the pan.
 Let mixture cook down with uncovered lid.
 Add in sun-dried tomatoes.

 - Gently pour in whisked eggs.
 Use spatula to lift spaghetti squash mixture allowing eggs to evenly disperse.